Pilgrim Baptist Church

 • Love and service toward other members

-Membership is not passive attendance - it's active partnership in the mission and ministry of the church.
+Membership is not passive attendance — it’s active partnership in the mission and ministry of the church.
+Biblical leadership is servant-hearted, and members are never asked to violate their conscience or Scripture.

-Membership Priviledges and Participation
+Membership Privileges & Participation

 Spiritual Benefits